DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 Hi.
 My name is Denelle.
 I am a student in the Java+Android Deep Dive Coding Bootcamp.
 I enjoy helping people reach their potential.
 I hope to learn how to develop software that makes a difference in the lives of others.

+6/11/2019
+### Visual Speaks

+Right now I am in the midst of a career change.
+While there is still some uncertainty, I am determined to get the skills I need to make a good transition.

 ### Weekly Reflections